hisptz/lodiis-duplicate-finder/README.md

 ```
 yarn deploy
 ```
-This command will prompt for respective credentials as the result of above command effectively.
+This command will prompt for respective credentials as the result of the above command effectively.
 </li>
 </ul>